 Car Accident FAQs

 At Nahon, Saharovich & Trotz, we are the largest personal injury firm based in Tennessee.
 We serve victims and their families injured in car accidents throughout Tennessee, Mississippi, Arkansas, Kentucky, and Missouri.
 Our Memphis personal injury lawyers work diligently to prepare cases so that we are ready to try them in court if settlement negotiations stall.
-Over the last 25+ years, we have recovered over $1 billion in settlements and verdicts on behalf of our clients.
+Over the last 25+ years, we have recovered over $1.5 billion in settlements and verdicts on behalf of our clients.
 We answer our phones 24/7 and can meet with you at any location of your choice.

 If you have been involved in an automobile accident, you probably have many questions about your rights and options.
 Here is some basic information with which you can start.
 Please be aware that each situation is different, however, and it is important to consult an experienced injury attorney to discuss your specific circumstances in detail.

-In a car accident case involving an uninsured driver or a hit and run driver, you may need to turn to your own uninsured/underinsured motorist coverage to recover your losses.
+In a car accident case in Memphis involving an uninsured driver or a hit and run driver, you may need to turn to your own uninsured/underinsured motorist coverage to recover your losses.
 This may put you in an adversarial position against your insurer.
 While you are trying to establish the other driver's liability, your insurance company may be trying to establish your liability to avoid paying your damages.
 An experienced attorney can make a difference in your case.

 In most personal injury cases, you will need to prove your case by a preponderance of the evidence.
 Generally, this means that your version of events is more likely true than not.

-A: You may need to go to court if your case does not settle.
+A: You may need to go to court if your car accident case does not settle.
 Most personal injury cases do settle eventually, but more complex cases involving multiple parties or significant injuries may take longer to resolve.
 In cases in which an insurer or defendant does not make a fair settlement offer, we can file suit and try your case to a jury.
 If your case reaches a jury trial, you probably will need to go to court to testify about what happened and the damages that you suffered as a result of the defendant's actions.

 A: No, you should not sign a release or accept a check from someone at fault for your injuries or their insurer until you have consulted an attorney.
 Accepting a check may be considered a settlement that precludes you from pursuing further action against a negligent party or their insurer.
 In many situations, the full extent of the injuries after a serious accident is not known for months or even a year after the accident, and thus you may not know whether you need surgery or other expensive treatments right away.
 Some insurers offer a low-ball settlement immediately to try to avoid the potential for exposure to greater damages later.
 It is important to have your case evaluated by an experienced attorney before talking to an insurer.

 No matter your circumstances, the Memphis car accident attorneys at Nahon, Saharovich & Trotz can evaluate whether you may have a case.
 Our team of over 30 lawyers and 120 support staff members is committed to handling cases from start to finish.
-We represent injured people in Memphis, Nashville, Knoxville, Chattanooga, Jonesboro, Little Rock, Jackson, Meridian, Tupelo, Columbus, Grenada, Starkville, Oxford, Hayti, and Caruthersville, as well as other communities in Tennessee, Arkansas, Mississippi, Kentucky, and Missouri.
+We represent injured people in Memphis, Nashville, Knoxville, Chattanooga, Jonesboro, Little Rock, Jackson, Meridian, Tupelo, Columbus, Grenada, Starkville, Oxford, Hayti, Cape Girardeau, Caruthersville, and Paducah, as well as other communities in Tennessee, Arkansas, Mississippi, Kentucky, and Missouri.
 Contact our office toll-free by calling 800-529-4004 or by using our online form to set up a free consultation.
 NST is the way to go.